Exclusive: EU in advanced talks with Johnson & Johnson on COVID-19 vaccine deal - sources

 The health official source said the EU deal with Johnson & Johnson could be announced as early as next week, but cautioned it might take a little longer to finalise, and there was a chance it might not be struck at all.

-He said the EU was also seeking a deal with French vaccine-maker Sanofi.
+He said the EU was also seeking a deal with French vaccine-maker Sanofi (SASY.PA).
 A spokesman for Sanofi had no immediate comment.

 EU decision-making procedures pose a potential sticking point, with member states still in talks over the establishment of a steering board for vaccine negotiations with drugmakers, officials told Reuters.